-The Inverse NASDAQ-100[®] 2x Strategy Fund, Inverse Russell 2000[®] 2x Strategy Fund, Inverse Dow 2x Strategy Fund, Inverse S&P 500[®] 2x Strategy Fund, Inverse S&P 500[®] 2x Strategy Fund, Inverse Russell 2000[®] Strategy Fund, Inverse S&P 500[®] Strategy Fund, Weakening Dollar 2x Strategy Fund, Inverse Government Long Bond Strategy Fund, Inverse High Yield Strategy Fund and Multi-Hedge Strategies Fund will regularly engage in short sales transactions in which a Fund sells a security it does not own.
+The Inverse NASDAQ-100[®] 2x Strategy Fund, Inverse Russell 2000[®] 2x Strategy Fund, Inverse Dow 2x Strategy Fund, Inverse S&P 500[®] 2x Strategy Fund, Inverse Mid-Cap Strategy Fund, Inverse NASDAQ-100[®] Strategy Fund, Inverse Russell 2000[®] Strategy Fund, Inverse S&P 500[®] Strategy Fund, Weakening Dollar 2x Strategy Fund, Inverse Government Long Bond Strategy Fund, Inverse High Yield Strategy Fund and Multi-Hedge Strategies Fund will regularly engage in short sales transactions in which a Fund sells a security it does not own.
 The remaining Domestic Equity Funds, Sector Funds, International Equity Funds, Specialty Funds, High Yield Strategy Fund, and Alternative Funds also may engage in short sales transactions in which a Fund sells a security it does not own.
 To complete such a transaction, a Fund must borrow or otherwise obtain the security to make delivery to the buyer.
-The Fund then is obligated to replace the security borrowed by purchasing the security was sold by the Fund.
+The Fund then is obligated to replace the security borrowed by purchasing the security at the market price at the time of replacement.
+The price at such time may be more or less than the price at which the security was sold by the Fund.
 Until the security is replaced, the Fund is required to pay to the lender amounts equal to any dividends or interest, which accrue during the period of the loan.
 To borrow the security, the Fund also may be required to pay a premium, which would increase the cost of the security sold.
 The Fund also may use repurchase agreements to satisfy delivery obligations in short sale transactions.
 The proceeds of the short sale will be retained by the broker, to the extent necessary to meet the margin requirements, until the short position is closed out.